-Many years ago, a sweet older Assyrian lady taught me how to make homemade yogurt using a slightly warm oven.
+Many years ago, a sweet older Assyrian lady taught me how to make creamy homemade yogurt using a slightly warm oven.

 I made yogurt using her method for quite some time, then life happened and I didn’t make yogurt for a couple of years.
 When I began making yogurt again, I seemed to have forgotten her method, and she wasn’t around to call for help… I miss her terribly.